mukarramishaq/please-send-emails/readme.md

 ### How to update email templates or Events

 Update email templates in `src/assets/email-templates/` folder.
-Currently two templates are supported:

-1. `happy-birthday.html`
-2. `happy-anniversary.html`

 These are `Handlebar` templates.
 All the variables are in `handlebars` format.
 Update the content as you like.
 But if the updated template has new variables then you need to update its context object: